What is it?

 Sophie* was working from home one day when she received a call from her broadband provider.
 Her connection had been rather slow that day and although she was busy she thought it would be useful to take their call as it might speed things up.
 She knew that criminals made contact over the phone to try and scam people but the caller verified some of her personal information so she stayed on the line and followed their instructions.

 The caller convinced Sophie to download some software to improve her broadband speed which she did.
 The download allowed the caller to take control of her device.
-The caller advised Sophie to log into her online banking in order to check everything was working okay.
+The caller advised Sophie to log into her internet banking in order to check everything was working okay.
 Unfortunately, the fraudster was also able to see all of her information due to the software download and access her online banking information.
 Days later Sophie realised she’d been scammed when she checked her bank account.

 *Case studies are based on insights from partners